dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_6.md

 ## Affine Nets (AN)

-AN generalize both Petri, reset, and transfer nets.
+AN generalize Petri, reset, and transfer nets.
 AN allow both normal token operation like Petri nets and whole-place operations like resets and transfers.

 An _Affine Net_ $N$ is a 4-tuple $(S, T, W, R)$ where